mariuszsienkiewicz/mariuszsienkiewicz/README.md

 - 👋 Hi, I’m @mariuszsienkiewicz
 - 👀 I’m interested in software development and backend development
-- 🌱 I’m currently learning the Symfony framework and React.
+- 🌱 I’m currently learning the Symfony framework and Go.
-- 📫 To contact me, send an email to contact@codescape.pl